datduong/Find-eQTL-eGene/readme.md

 # Finding Egenes
 This executable finds genes whose expressions are associated with at least one genetic variant.
 The code uses simple permutation test where the expression measurements are swapped among the individuals, while the genetic matrix stays unchanged so that linkage disequilibrium is kept throughout.

-To run, use the following
+To run, use the executable.

 ./computeOneGenePval_permutation
             --var [covariates age, gender etc]